GabeScott/standard-works-vault/General Conference/2010 April - The Divine Call of a Missionary.md

 # The Divine Call of a Missionary

-*By Ronald A. Rasband - Of the Presidency of the Seventy*
+By Elder Ronald A. Rasband - *Of the Presidency of the Seventy*

 *Given in the April session of the 2010 General Conference*

+>*The Lord needs every able young man to prepare and recommit, starting tonight, to be worthy of a call from the prophet of God to serve a mission.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2010/04/the-divine-call-of-a-missionary?lang=eng)

 Good evening, my dear brethren of the priesthood.
 Tonight I would like to speak about missionary service.
 I direct my comments to the vast army of young men who hold the Aaronic Priesthood who are gathered throughout the entire world and to their fathers, grandfathers, and priesthood leaders who watch over them.

-Missionary work is a subject very close to my heart, as it is to every member of the eight Quorums of the Seventy, whom the Lord has appointed to go “before his face into every city and place, whither he himself would come.”1 Missionary work is the lifeblood of the Church and the lifesaving blessing to all who accept its message.
+Missionary work is a subject very close to my heart, as it is to every member of the eight Quorums of the Seventy, whom the Lord has appointed to go “before his face into every city and place, whither he himself would come.”[^1] Missionary work is the lifeblood of the Church and the lifesaving blessing to all who accept its message.

-When the Master ministered among men, He called fishermen at Galilee to leave their nets and follow Him, declaring, “I will make you fishers of men.”2 The Lord extended those calls to humble men so that through them others would hear the truths of His gospel and come unto Him.
+When the Master ministered among men, He called fishermen at Galilee to leave their nets and follow Him, declaring, “I will make you fishers of men.”[^2] The Lord extended those calls to humble men so that through them others would hear the truths of His gospel and come unto Him.

 In June of 1837, the Prophet Joseph Smith called Heber C. Kimball, an Apostle, to go on a mission to England.
-Elder Kimball’s call came as the two sat in the Kirtland Temple and Joseph spoke with divine authority: “Brother Heber, the Spirit of the Lord has whispered to me, ‘Let my servant Heber go to England and proclaim my gospel and open the door of salvation to that nation.’”3
+Elder Kimball’s call came as the two sat in the Kirtland Temple and Joseph spoke with divine authority: “Brother Heber, the Spirit of the Lord has whispered to me, ‘Let my servant Heber go to England and proclaim my gospel and open the door of salvation to that nation.’”[^3]

 That whispering of the Spirit is an example of how the call comes to servants of the Lord to send missionaries to their fields of labor.

 Today missionaries go forth two by two as appointed by the Lord, carrying that same message, with the same divine call to serve from the prophet of God.
 Our prophet, President Thomas S. Monson, has said of those called to serve: “The missionary opportunity of a lifetime is yours.
 The blessings of eternity await you.
-Yours is the privilege to be not spectators but participants on the stage of priesthood service.”4
+Yours is the privilege to be not spectators but participants on the stage of priesthood service.”[^4]

 The stage is yours, my dear Aaronic Priesthood boys.
 Are you ready and willing to play your part?
 The Lord needs every able young man to prepare and recommit, starting tonight, to be worthy of a call from the prophet of God to serve a mission.